Saskatchewan Rental Property Tax Deductions Checklist

 What records to keep (and for how long)

-- Every invoice or receipt for every expense claimed
+Every invoice or receipt for every expense claimed on T776.Mortgage interest summaries

-- Capital improvement invoices (separate from repair-and-maintenance receipts — these you keep for the entire life of the property because they affect the adjusted cost base at sale)
+Keep these for the entire life of the property — they affect the adjusted cost base at sale, not just the year they were incurred.Mileage log

 When to hire a Saskatchewan CPA

-- The year you sell — recapture tax, capital gains, principal-residence designation if part of your ownership history qualifies.
+Recapture tax, capital gains, principal-residence designation if part of your ownership history qualifies.
+This is the year a CPA pays for themselves.

 Frequently asked questions